Shield of Achilles: Overview

 In the poem, Achilles lends Patroclus his armor in order to lead the Achaean army into battle.
 Ultimately, Patroclus is killed in battle by Hector, and Achilles' armor is stripped from his body and taken by Hector as spoils.
 The loss of his companion prompts Achilles to return to battle, so his mother Thetis, a nymph, asks the god Hephaestus to provide replacement armor for her son.
 He obliges, and forges a shield with spectacular decorative imagery.

 Criticism

-Homer's description of the shield is the first known example of ekphrasis in ancient Greek poetry; this is a rhetorical figure in which a detailed textual description is given of a visual work of art.
+Homer's description of the shield is the first known example of ekphrasis in ancient Greek poetry; this is a rhetorical device in which a detailed textual description is given of a visual work of art.
 Besides providing narrative exposition, it can add deeper meaning to an artwork by reflecting on the process of its creation, in turn allowing the audience to envision artwork that they cannot see.

 The passage in which Homer describes the creation of the shield has influenced many later poems, including the Shield of Heracles once attributed to Hesiod.
 Virgil's description of the shield of Aeneas in Book Eight of the Aeneid is clearly modeled on Homer.
 Of other significance, this passage is recognized as the first example of cosmological mapping in the history of Greece.